CtrlK

 Workflow Clarity

-The migration checklist provides a reasonable sequence, and the version upgrade path is listed.
+The migration checklist at the end provides a reasonable sequence, and the version upgrade path is listed.
 However, there are no explicit validation checkpoints or feedback loops — e.g., no 'run tests after each component migration' steps, no 'verify the build compiles' between steps, no error recovery guidance for when codemods produce broken output.

 2 / 3